jurest82/Captcha/README.md

 ## Summary

-`Captcha`: repository contains a software stack that allows solver captchas using AWS Textract.
+`Captcha`: repository contains a software stack that allows solve captchas using AWS Textract.

 ## Setup